redox-os/book/src/build-system-reference.md

 ### Recipe

+(The `recipe` in `make x.recipe` is the recipe directory name)

-- `make f.recipe-name` (abbreviation of `fetch`) - Download one or multiple recipe sources
+- `make f.recipe` (abbreviation of `fetch`) - Download one or multiple recipe sources
-- `make r.recipe-name` (abbreviation of `repo`) - Build one or multiple recipes, checking if the recipe source has changed, and creating the executable, etc. e.g. `make r.games` (you can't use this command to replace the `make all`, `make fstools` and `make prefix` commands because it don't trigger them, make sure to run them before to avoid errors)
+- `make r.recipe` (abbreviation of `repo`) - Build one or multiple recipes, checking if the recipe source has changed, and creating the executable, etc. e.g. `make r.games` (you can't use this command to replace the `make all`, `make fstools` and `make prefix` commands because it don't trigger them, make sure to run them before to avoid errors)

   - Meta-packages need the `--with-package-deps` option, for example: `make r.meta-package,--with-package-deps`
   - The recipe is built even if it's not in your filesystem configuration.
   - This command will continue where you stopped the build process, it's useful to save time if you had a compilation error and patched a crate

-- `make ri.recipe-name` - Build or rebuild and install the recipe to Redox
+- `make ri.recipe` - Build or rebuild and install the recipe to Redox
-- `make p.recipe-name` (abbreviation of `push`) - Install one or multiple recipe binaries to an existing Redox image
+- `make p.recipe` (abbreviation of `push`) - Install one or multiple recipe packages to an existing Redox image (it can still be used after `make c.recipe` or `make u.recipe` execution)
-- `make i.recipe-name` (abbreviation of `install`) - Install a recipe to Redox for self-hosted development testing
+- `make i.recipe` (abbreviation of `install`) - Install a recipe to Redox for self-hosted development testing
-- `make bc.recipe-name` - Set the recipe rule to `binary` (pre-built package) and clean existing recipe binaries
+- `make bc.recipe` - Set the recipe rule to `binary` (pre-built package) and clean existing recipe binaries
-- `make bcr.recipe-name` - A shortcut for `make bc.recipe r.recipe`
+- `make bcr.recipe` - A shortcut for `make bc.recipe r.recipe`
-- `make bcrp.recipe-name` - A shortcut for `make bc.recipe rp.recipe`
+- `make bcrp.recipe` - A shortcut for `make bc.recipe rp.recipe`
-- `make sc.recipe-name` - Set the recipe rule to `source` (enable compilation) and clean existing recipe binaries
+- `make sc.recipe` - Set the recipe rule to `source` (enable compilation) and clean existing recipe binaries
-- `make scr.recipe-name` - A shortcut for `make sc.recipe r.recipe`
+- `make scr.recipe` - A shortcut for `make sc.recipe r.recipe`
-- `make scrp.recipe-name` - A shortcut for `make sc.recipe rp.recipe`
+- `make scrp.recipe` - A shortcut for `make sc.recipe rp.recipe`
-- `make lc.recipe-name` - Set the recipe rule to `local`, which dies the following things:
+- `make lc.recipe` - Set the recipe rule to `local`, which dies the following things:

   - Disable automatic remote Git repository fetch to prevent the breakage of local changes and clean existing recipe binaries
   - Automatically download sources if they don't exist
   - Enable source compilation with pre-built dependencies when when `REPO_BINARY` is enabled

-- `make lcrp.recipe-name` - A shortcut for `make lc.recipe rp.recipe`
+- `make lcrp.recipe` - A shortcut for `make lc.recipe rp.recipe`
-- `make nc.recipe-name` - Set the recipe rule to `ignore` (disable installation on Redox image) and clean existing recipe binaries
+- `make nc.recipe` - Set the recipe rule to `ignore` (disable installation on Redox image) and clean existing recipe binaries
-- `make cc.recipe-name` - Reset recipe rule to default (`source`) and clean existing recipe binaries
+- `make cc.recipe` - Reset recipe rule to default (`source`) and clean existing recipe binaries
-- `make c.recipe-name` (abbreviation of `clean`) - Clean one or multiple recipe binaries.
+- `make c.recipe` (abbreviation of `clean`) - Clean one or multiple recipe binaries, while preserving packages.
-- `make cr.recipe-name` - A shortcut for `make c.recipe r.recipe`
+- `make cr.recipe` - A shortcut for `make c.recipe r.recipe`
-- `make crp.recipe-name` - A shortcut for `make c.recipe r.recipe p.recipe`
+- `make crp.recipe` - A shortcut for `make c.recipe r.recipe p.recipe`
-- `make cri.recipe-name` - A shortcut for `make c.recipe r.recipe i.recipe`
+- `make cri.recipe` - A shortcut for `make c.recipe r.recipe i.recipe`
-- `make u.recipe-name` (abbreviation of `unfetch`) - Clean one or multiple recipe source code and binaries (**please backup or submit your source changes before the execution of this command**).
+- `make u.recipe` (abbreviation of `unfetch`) - Clean one or multiple recipe source code and binaries, while preserving packages (**please backup or submit your source changes before the execution of this command**).
-- `make uc.recipe-name` - A shortcut for `make u.recipe c.recipe`
+- `make uc.recipe` - A shortcut for `make u.recipe c.recipe`
-- `make ucr.recipe-name` - A shortcut for `make u.recipe c.recipe r.recipe`
+- `make ucr.recipe` - A shortcut for `make u.recipe c.recipe r.recipe`
-- `make ucrp.recipe-name` - A shortcut for `make u.recipe c.recipe r.recipe p.recipe`
+- `make ucrp.recipe` - A shortcut for `make u.recipe c.recipe r.recipe p.recipe`
-- `make ucri.recipe-name` - A shortcut for `make u.recipe c.recipe r.recipe i.recipe`
+- `make ucri.recipe` - A shortcut for `make u.recipe c.recipe r.recipe i.recipe`
-- `make ucf.recipe-name` - A shortcut for `make u.recipe c.recipe f.recipe`
+- `make ucf.recipe` - A shortcut for `make u.recipe c.recipe f.recipe`
-- `make rt.recipe-name` (abbreviation of `repo-tree`) - Show the recipe dependencies that will be built, also check what dependencies were built or not
+- `make rt.recipe` (abbreviation of `repo-tree`) - Show the recipe dependencies that will be built, also check what dependencies were built or not
-- `make pt.recipe-name` (abbreviation of `push-tree`) - Show the package dependencies that will be pushed into the Redox image
+- `make pt.recipe` (abbreviation of `push-tree`) - Show the package dependencies that will be pushed into the Redox image
-- `make ur.recipe-name` - A shortcut for `make u.recipe r.recipe` (**please backup or submit your source changes before the execution of this command**).
+- `make ur.recipe` - A shortcut for `make u.recipe r.recipe` (**please backup or submit your source changes before the execution of this command**).
-- `make rp.recipe-name` - A shortcut for `make r.recipe p.recipe`
+- `make rp.recipe` - A shortcut for `make r.recipe p.recipe`
 - `make x.--all` - Any recipe target (x) can be run in all previously used recipes (remembered at `cookbook.lock`)
 - `make f.--all-binaries` - Update all previously downloaded pre-built packages when `REPO_BINARY` is enabled
 - `make u.--all` - Remove all previously downloaded source and built binaries, when `REPO_BINARY` is enabled it only clean downloaded sources and preserve pre-built packages